WASM SYNTH, or, how music taught me the beauty of math

 emcc

-within JavaScript as if they were just regular classes.
-So to make emscripten’s
+from within JavaScript as if they were just regular classes.
+So to make

-outputs work correctly, we’ll have to include the .js
+emscripten's outputs work correctly, we'll have to include the

 file

-and all our C++ classes are now available as native JS classes:
+limit, and all our C++ classes are now available as native JS

 1 | <html> |